glenlong/wedding/src/content/posts/wedding-speech-heaven.md

 This is probably the most important step because it generates the raw material you will use to create your wedding speech.
 Research in this context does not mean a trip down the library - it simply means collecting information and stories that you can use in your speech.
 Sometimes this just means digging through your own memories but can also include talking to other people.

 Remember, each of the main speeches tends to focus primarily on a particular person.
-For example the best man speech generally focuses on the groom.
-The father of the bride speech not surprisingly shines a spotlight on the bride.
+For example the Best Man speech generally focuses on the Groom.
+The Father of the Bride speech not surprisingly shines a spotlight on the Bride.

 So firstly, do a brain dump of information about your target individual.
 Make a note of their likes, dislikes, strengths, weaknesses and any memories of them that stand out.
 Try not to rule out anything at this stage – the aim is simply to generate as much raw material as possible.